 The five must-have features that make smartwatches worth buying are currently 1. wrist-based heart rate measurement, 2. sleep tracking, 3. sports tracking, 4.
 GPS for distance and speed measurement and 5. smart notifications.

 I have been asked many times: are smartwatches worth buying?
 Yes, I think so.
 You might be surprised by all the things you can do with smartwatches.
-Smartphones were initially high-end devices which few felt the need to buy and nowadays I couldn’t really imagine not having a smartphone since the benefits are so obvious.
+Smartphones were initially high-end devices that few felt the need to buy and nowadays I couldn’t really imagine not having a smartphone since the benefits are so obvious.
 I think eventually the same thing will happen to smartwatches but we are currently still at the stage where you might be thinking do the benefits really outweigh the cost.

 Features that make a Smartwatch worth buying